tomhoule/prisma-migration-engine-api-reference/api-docs/engine-methods/markMigrationRolledBack.md

-## Input type
+## Request shape

-markMigrationRolledBackInput
+Name: markMigrationRolledBackInput

 ### migrationName: String

 The name of the migration to mark applied.

-## Output type
+## Response shape

-markMigrationRolledBackOutput
+Name: markMigrationRolledBackOutput

+### migrationName: String

+The name of the migration to mark applied.